Artificial Intelligence Laboratory, ERC-FCDE, MoE

 the beginning of 2020.
 The lab consists of three faculties, Prof. Dong

 Shen, Assoc.
 Prof. Hao Jiang and Assoc.
-Prof. Qijiang Song, 3 PhD candidates, and 13 Master
+Prof. Qijiang Song, 6 PhD

 and its application in novel intelligent control approaches.